kumikodev/JSTimer/README.md

+# JSTimer

-# A Basic Timer in Javascript
+A Basic Timer in Javascript